Martimborgss/origin-isle/README.md

 Two consequences:

 1. **It cannot be installed alongside the real AMap app** (same applicationId → package conflict).
 2. **This can never ship on the Play Store** or be distributed as if it were AMap.
-It's a personal, educational sideload — install it on your own device, understand what you're installing, and don't pass it off as something else.
+It's a personal sideload install it on your own device, understand what you're installing.

 The Kotlin package / `R` namespace is a separate, harmless identifier: `com.originisle.android`.
 It's just where the code lives; it isn't checked by OriginOS.